MuniScore™

 Average Into Factors

 Each factor's score is the average of its metric scores.
-If a metric can't be computed, we leave it out rather than counting it as zero — so missing data lowers confidence, not the score itself.
+If a metric can't be computed, we leave it out rather than counting it as zero — so incomplete data lowers confidence, not the score itself.

 Weight Into MuniScore

 The overall MuniScore is a weighted average of the four factors: Economy 25%, Budgetary 10%, Reserves 40%, Debt 25%.
-If a factor can't be computed, its weight is redistributed across the remaining ones — Economy stays anchored at 25% either way.
+If a factor can't be computed, its weight is redistributed across the remaining ones.
+Economy stays anchored at 25% either way.

 From a metric to a score

 Suppose the “Strong” benchmark for a city's reserves is X% and the “Very Strong” benchmark is Y%.
-A city sitting halfway between those two benchmarks earns a score of 82 \u2014 exactly halfway between 75 and 90.
+A city sitting halfway between those two benchmarks earns a score of 82, exactly halfway between 75 and 90.

 For metrics where lower is better (like debt ratios), the same scaling applies in reverse: heavier debt earns a lower score.

 Say a school district's debt schedule isn't available, so we can't compute the Debt factor.
-Its 25% slot doesn't go to zero \u2014 it shifts to the other financial factors in proportion.
-Economy stays anchored at 25%:
+Its 25% slot doesn't go to zero.
+It shifts to the other financial factors in proportion, and Economy stays anchored at 25%:

 The five benchmarks, and the scores they earn